sanathravikumar/BookApp/README.md

 BookSell combines security, efficiency, and a rich user experience, making it the ultimate online bookstore. 🚀

-# To execute this in your local sytem
+# To execute this in your local system
 1.Create a database, replace the connection string in appsetting.json to your string

 2.Update database